FuelLabs/forc-wallet/README.md

 forc-wallet
 ===

-A forc plugin for generating or importing wallets using BIP39 phrases.
+A forc plugin for managing Fuel wallets.

 ## Instructions